 What are the constraints of your culture?
 Wouldn’t you like to know?
 Wouldn’t you like to break them?

-Professor of Sociology quoted in The New York Times.
+Professor and Chair of Sociology quoted in The New York Times.